borgo-lang/borgo/playground/examples.md

 ## Pointers and References

+**NOTE** Right now this is more wishful thinking than anything :D I plan to implement an extra pass in the compiler pipeline that can check if references are handed out correctly, but right now you can pass around references of any type and not get an error.

 Borgo dosn't have a borrow checker: all memory is managed by the Go runtime.
 That's one of the main benefits of compiling to Go after all!